 - All primary supervisors are allocated a minimum of one hour per week for each resident they supervise for chart review and note closing.
 This administrative time is in addition to the one hour face-to-face individual supervision time for each resident. - All delegated supervisors are allocated a minimum of one hour per week of administrative time for each resident they supervise for chart review and note closing.
-This time is in addition to the one hour of face-to-face individual supervision time for each resident. - For each neuropsychological evaluation supervised, additional administrative and supervision time may be allotted. - All site training directors are allocated three hours per week of administrative time to manage their programs. - All consortium directors are allocated five hours of administrative time per week, funded by the region, in addition to the three hours allotted by the clinic to manage their programs. - Each consortium and/or training site receives administrative staff support, funded by the Region
+This time is in addition to the one hour of face-to-face individual supervision time for each resident. - For each neuropsychological evaluation supervised, additional administrative and supervision time may be allotted. - All site training directors are allocated three 1⁄2 hours per week including office hours of administrative time, funded by the clinic, to manage their programs.

+- All consortium directors are allocated five hours of administrative time per week, funded by the region, in addition to the three hours allotted by the clinic to manage their programs. - Each consortium and/or training site receives administrative staff support, funded by the Region